gasparka/thesis/docs/4_examples.rst

 The design choices done in the process of Pyha design have focused on simplicity.
 The conversion process of Python code to VHDL is straight-forward as the synthesis tools are already capable of elaborating sequential VHDL code.
 This work contributes the object-oriented VHDL desing way that allows defining registers in sequential code.
-Thanks to that, the OOP Python code can be simply mapped to OOP VHDL code.
-Result is readable (keeps hirarchy) VHDL code that may provide an bridge for people that already know VHDL.
+Thanks to that, the OOP Python code can be simply mapped to OOP VHDL code.The result is human-readable (keeps hierarchy) VHDL code that may provide an bridge for people that already know VHDL.

 Limitations
 ~~~~~~~~~~~